loicsikidi/tpm-pills/README.md

 # TPM Pills

-Content and examples for [TPM Pills](https://tpmpills.com), a site that introductes *Trusted Platform Modules* (TPM) with a series of short articles.
+Content and examples for [TPM Pills](https://tpmpills.com), a site that introduces *Trusted Platform Modules* (TPM) with a series of short articles.

 ## Building